notify-rs/notify/CONTRIBUTING.md

 with one of these systems is the job of **backends**.

 You can write a new backend in a matter of hours.
-There's an entire guide showing you how to do so: [docs/backend-guide.md](docs/backend-guide.md).
+There's an entire guide showing you how to do so: [Writing a Backend].

 Writing backends helps Notify in two ways: